 There’s a particular kind of freedom you only hear in the first single from an artist who knows exactly what he wants to be.
 Not “first single” as in tentative handshake—more like the first mile of a long highway drive where the engine finally sounds right, the city falls behind you, and you remember why you left in the first place.

-That’s the energy behind Outlaw the debut release from Los Angeles house/electronic artist Harold P Dsico—a clean, infectious cut built for mornings, motion, and the kind of daydreaming that happens when the sun hits the dashboard just right.
+That’s the energy behind Outlaw the debut release from Los Angeles house/electronic artist Harold P Disco—a clean, infectious cut built for mornings, motion, and the kind of daydreaming that happens when the sun hits the dashboard just right.
 It’s a song about being marked by your own myth: the outlaw who can’t stay, can’t settle, and—most painfully—can’t be with the woman he loves because the life he chose won’t allow it.

 On paper, “Outlaw” reads like classic pop archetype.
 In the speakers, it plays like a modern house confession—romance with wheels, a heartache you can dance to.

-And in a time when so much electronic music is optimized for algorithms and drops, there’s something satisfying about a track that’s simply well-made and clear-eyed about its mood.
+In a time when so much electronic music is optimized for algorithms and drops, there’s something satisfying about a track that’s simply well-made and clear-eyed about its mood.
 “Outlaw” doesn’t overcomplicate the mission: it wants you to vibe, and it succeeds.

 The music is written and produced by Peter Sobat and released via TheDopi.com—and that detail matters, because “Outlaw” feels like a statement of intent.
 This isn’t a random one-off tossed into the stream.
 It sounds like the first chapter of a bigger identity: a world where house music can be romantic, cinematic, and approachable without losing its club-ready backbone.

-Last month, Harold P Dsico dropped “Mine” as an exclusive release on YouTube—both the track and a visual described as a “masterpiece.”
+Last month, Harold P Disco dropped Mine as an exclusive release on YouTube—both the track and a visual described as a “masterpiece.”
 It’s a smart move in 2026: streaming is where you live; YouTube is where you build mythology.
 When an artist is still defining the frame, visuals can do what press releases can’t—set the tone, signal the aesthetic, and give people something to share that isn’t just a link in a group chat.

 If “Mine” is the short film, “Outlaw” is the radio-ready single that makes you look up and go, wait—who is this?